 The problem

 The v1 RAG was embedding-only with a single index.
 Recall was fine on general queries.
-On the things that actually mattered — acronym-heavy compliance docs, code lookups, deeply nested policy text — it missed.
+On the things that actually mattered, it missed.
+Acronym-heavy compliance docs.
+Code lookups where the symbol matters more than the prose around it, and the deeply nested policy text nobody chunks well.

 The shape

 Three retrievers run in parallel: dense (domain-tuned embeddings), sparse (BM25 over chunked text), and a small cross-encoder on the top-K union.
-Per use case, the index is whatever fits — Pinecone for the high-traffic general index, Weaviate where we needed hybrid out of the box, pgvector where the index lived next to relational data and joins beat round-trips.
+Per use case, the index is whatever fits.
+Pinecone for the high-traffic general index.
+Weaviate where we needed hybrid out of the box. pgvector where the index lived next to relational data, so joins beat round-trips.

 Key decisions